We make it easy!

 We offer courses in a variety of disciplines.
 Some of these courses are introductory and give you the opportunity to explore a program of study or discipline before making a commitment to apply for admission.
 If you are working toward teacher certification, exploring a career change, or simply pursuing an area of interest, we will be happy to help you find the courses you need.

-What are the Early College programs offered over the summer?
+What are the Early College programs UNE offers over the summer?

 Every summer, UNE offers high school juniors and seniors from across the country the opportunity to earn 3 college credits in two or three weeks by studying a field that interests them.
 As an Early College student, you may live in a dorm or commute from home during your course of study.
 Each program includes exciting academic and recreational field trips.
 See the UNE Early College Program Brochure.